Overview of the Process

 You must ensure that all the circumstances you wish to have considered are identified and included in the application.
 You must also include any documents you believe will support your statements.
 If it applies, the best interests of a child directly affected by the decision made on the application will also be taken into consideration.

-Under the new Refugee Protection System, YOU CANNOT MAKE an H&C application FOR ONE YEAR(12 months) following a final negative decision by the IRB.
+YOU CANNOT MAKE an H&C application FOR ONE YEAR(12 months) following a final negative decision by the IRB.
 You can remain in Canada without status and still be eligible to apply.

 Some exceptions where you can apply before the 12 months: